 Adversal issues payment every 35 days via Check, PayPal, Bank Wire, or ACH.
 And the minimum threshold for payment is $20 for Check and PayPal, $100 for ACH, and $250 for wire.

-Revcontent thrives in the native advertising, however, it has started offering display ads to publishers as well.
-The ad network claims to offer 30-50% higher rates than other platforms.
+Revcontent thrives in native advertising, however, it has started offering display ads to publishers as well.
+The mobile ad network claims to offer 30-50% higher rates than other platforms.
 Along with better publisher control and user experience.

 Advertisers have the ability to target based on geo-location, mobile operating system device, brand, and they recently launched the only retargeting pixel available in content recommendation.

 The payment term of Revcontent is Net-30 with a payment threshold of $50.
 Even with the restrictions, it applies to publishers and websites, it still offers a good CPM rate.

-PopCash is a popunder ad network offering worldwide coverage.
-They are known to be a fast approval network that takes 1 to 12 hour to approve a site.
+PopCash is a popunder ads network offering worldwide coverage.
+They are known to be a fast approval network that takes 1 to 12 hours to approve a site.

-They promote safe and clean ad to keep publishers’ websites clean and fraud-free.
+They promote safe and clean ads to keep publishers’ websites clean and fraud-free.
 The integration system for PopCash is the same as the AdSense — publishers start by placing a code to their website.

 PopCash’s payment system is quite fast.
 They process payment daily with a minimum threshold of $10.
 And they support payment via Paypal, Paxum, Skrill, and wire transfer.

-Skimlinks empower publishers with automated affiliation to build a sustainable stream of revenue.
+Skimlinks empowers publishers with automated affiliation to build a sustainable stream of revenue.
 Skimlinks gives publishers direct access to a global network of 48,500 merchants and 50 demand partners.

 Skimlinks works with over 60K publishers including Dotdash and Daily mail.
-It generally work with the publishers who create commerce content and product reviews.
+It generally works with the publishers who create commerce content and product reviews.
 And find appropriate advertisers for them to place affiliate links.

-ylliK is CPM / CPC / CPA ad network that supports ads for both mobile and desktop traffic popunder ads, mobile redirects, sliders, layer ads, and full-page ads.
+ylliK is CPM / CPC / CPA mobile ad network that supports ads for both mobile and desktop traffic popunder ads, mobile redirects, sliders, layer ads, and full-page ads.

 They are a fast-approval ad network.
 And ylliK is known to offer daily payouts to the publishers with a minimum limit of $1.
 Publishers always have complete control of the ad campaign using their self-serve platform.